marksard/Keyboards/README.md

 ### About Rhymestone

-The Rhymestone is 40 keys (40%) ortholinear keyboard.
+The Rhymestone is 40-key (40%) ortholinear keyboard.
 It is based on [The crkbd](https://github.com/foostan/crkbd) and [The Helix keyboard](https://github.com/MakotoKurauchi/helix).
 Thank you so much makoto kurauchi-san and foostan-san.😊

 ### Link